With data visualisation, the sky’s the limit

 But these are ideas that are intended to pique clients’ interest, inspire their trust and excite them.

-And surely there’s no better way to do this than to ensure you’re entertaining as you share information.
+And surely there’s no better way to do this than to ensure you’re as entertaining as you are informative.

 Take the Size of Space by the designer Neal.
-By visualising and inviting us to explore different things in space, we find ourselves getting a better understanding of the sheer scale of the universe.
-We understand how one thing compares to another.
-Who knew, for example how small Mars is?
+Designed to make it dead easy for you to explore the universe, within a couple of seconds, it’s so much easier to picture how it all compares and fits together.
+Who knew how small Mars is?
 Or how tiny the Earth is when compared to Kepler-22b or Neptune for that matter.
+It’s utterly mind blowing and absorbing.

-While it’s not financial planning, you can imagine how easy it would be to apply these principles to investment or financial planning concepts and ideas.
+While it’s not financial planning, you can imagine how easy it would be to apply these principles to investment and financial concepts or data.

 Previous